MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/TranslationGuide.md

 If you only need to get the song's internal name:

-1. Go to the dance mode in the game, select and start a song you want to translate.
+1. Enter dance mode in the game, select and start the song you want to create subtitles for.
 2. The log will print `Current dance name (musicName): Song Name`.
-3. The plugin will automatically create a folder named after the song's music name in the `...\Lyric\` directory and generate an empty `lyric.csv` file inside it.
+3. The plugin will automatically create a folder named after the song in the `...\Lyric\` directory and generate a `lyric.csv` file with a header.
+4. The plugin will automatically create a file named `danceInfos.csv` in the `...\Lyric\` directory, which will dump the song name (musicName), song title and other internal information for easy matching.

 ## 3. File Format

+### lyric.csv

--   **File Type**: Supports `.csv` files.
+-   **File Type**: `.csv` files.
 -   **File Format**: Must be a comma-separated CSV file, must be **UTF-8-BOM** encoded, must have a header, and ideally should conform to [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180).
 -   **Header**: Must include the following fields:
     -   `StartTime`: The time the lyric starts to display (in seconds, supports decimals).